awaisdevops/kubernetes/deploy-to-linode-LKE-cluster-from-Jenkins/README.md

 This project demonstrates how to deploy an application from Jenkins to a Kubernetes cluster hosted on **Linode Kubernetes Engine (LKE)**.
 Compared to platforms like AWS EKS, Linode simplifies the authentication process and offers easier environment portability.

+### Technologies Used
+- Kubernetes
+- Jenkins
+- Linode LKE
+- Docker
+- Linux

+### Project Description
+- Create K8s cluster on LKE
+- Add LKE credentials (kubeconfig) on Jenkins
+- Install the Kubernetes CLI Jenkins plugin
+- Adjust Jenkinsfile to use the plugin and deploy to LKE cluster

 ---

 ## Steps to Deploy to Linode LKE from Jenkins